Versione Italiano QUI

 This is really priceless for me: switching from one color space to another I can pre-visualize in any moment of my workflow how the image will behave, allowing specific adjustments to produce a final image congruent to my vision regardless of the media on which it will be displayed or printed.

-Icing on cake is represented by the GamutDuo function: connecting the BenQ SW321C to our computer simultaneously through two connections (eg: DisplayPort and USB-C) we can display simultaneously the image in two color spaces!
-For example, we can display the image in sRGB and Adobe RGB on the screen simultaneously to further optimize our post production workflow.
+The icing on cake is represented by the GamutDuo function: connecting the BenQ SW321C to our computer simultaneously through two connections (eg: DisplayPort and USB-C) we can display simultaneously the image in two color spaces!
+For example, we can display the image in sRGB and Adobe RGB on the screen simultaneously to further optimize our post-production workflow.